koalyptus/TableFilter/README.md

 grunt build
 ```

-The ``default`` Grunt task will create a production build and also run the
+The ``default`` Grunt task will create a production build, run the tests and finally generate the demos:
-tests:

 ```shell
 grunt